April 3 & 4, 2017

 To ensure the longterm health of American Theater Group and theater in general, ATG will train both the artists and audiences of tomorrow by offering quality arts-in-education programming.

-The following are just a few programs that are being contemplated:
+The following are just a few additional education programs:

 a.)
 EQUITY MEMBERSHIP CANDIDATE PROGRAM.
 Working with Actors Equity Association, ATG will employ a corps of aspiring actors as interns.
 These performers will serve in a variety of functions (including, where possible, on stage) in exchange for cumulating “points” toward their Equity membership.